-While an individual stock investor can go through the financial reports themselves, generally it is quicker and simpler to use summarized data that is readily available from information websites which can be found in the resources page.
+While an individual stock investor can go through the financial reports themselves, generally it is quicker and simpler to use summarized data that is readily available from information websites.

 These websites also usually provide forecast sales and profit data as well.